-Annual fee for administrators Concession fee Annual fee for Account by Administrator $133.30
+Annual fee for administrators Health care card fee Annual fee for Account by Administrator $135.30

 If you are experiencing financial hardship, you may be eligible for fee relief.

 You can pay by credit card when you submit your ABA online, or using BPAY or POST billpay.
 We accept VISA or Mastercard only when paying with a credit card.
 Check the letter we sent you about how to pay using BPAY.